 Assistant Coach Chris Doran

-Chris Doran joins the Bison for his first year as an assistant coach for men’s soccer.
+Chris Doran is entering his second year as an assistant coach for men’s soccer.

 Doran joins men’s soccer staff after serving the last year as an assistant men’s soccer coach at Alderson-Broaddus University in Philippi, West Virginia.
 While as a coach at A-B, Doran helped five Battlers earn All-WVIAC honors.